sulton-max/AI-900.Projects/src/ResumeScanner/README.md

 - Add memory cache and cache broker to get operation Id for past uploaded file
 - Add document scanner broker for Cognitive Service endpoint
 - Use `ComputerVisionClient` to upload and analyse images as documents
+- Create resume service to upload files
 - Register all brokers to infrastructure and configure web API
-- Create resume service to upload files
-- Configure Web API

 #### Example requests